khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 **9. Use-case Reserve Book**

-9.1.
-Summary: Allows logged-in patrons to place a hold on a book copy currently available on the shelf before visiting the library to borrow it in person, preventing it from being borrowed by someone else.
+*9.1.
+Summary: Allows logged-in patrons to place a hold on a book copy currently available on the shelf before visiting the library to borrow it in person, preventing it from being borrowed by someone else.*

-9.2.
-Flow of events:
+*9.2.
+Flow of events*

-9.2.1.
-Main flow:
+*9.2.1.
+Main flow*

 1. The patron selects the "Place Hold" function on the details page of the book they wish to borrow.
 2. The system checks the patron's account eligibility: The account must be "Active," the library card must not be expired, there must be no outstanding overdue fines, and the total number of currently borrowed books plus books on hold must not exceed the maximum allowed limit.